 There is currently 1 direct minivan service a day from Chumphon to Krabi available to book online.

 Buy Tickets from Chumphon to Krabi

-Use the Search Box below to book minivan tickets from Chumphon to Krabi.
+Use the Search Box below to buy tickets from Chumphon to Krabi.

-Mininvan services to Kanchanaburi depart from the Fame Tour office on the Saladang Road in Chumphon.
+Fame Tour services from Chumphon to Krabi depart from the Fame Tour office on the Saladang Road in Chumphon.

 Krabi Bus Station

-Fame Tour minivan services from Chumphon to Krabi terminate at Krabi Bus Terminal.
+Fame Tour services from Chumphon to Krabi terminate at Krabi Bus Terminal.